petemcfarlane/simple-made-easy-talk/simple-made-easy.md

 ---

-# How to write code you won't hate
+# How to write code you won't hate tomorrow
 # <:poop:/> 😫:angry:

 ^ Not exhaustive, but my experiences - some ideas/tips
+please ask questions, if something isn't clear or you have suggestions

 ---